makrai/notes/reimers19-sentence-BERT-siamese-emnlp.md

     * The most important component is the elementwise difference |u − v|
-  * At inference, when predicting similarities for the STS benchmark dataset, only the sentence embeddings u and v are used in combination with cosine-similarity.
-The element-wise difference measures the distance
+  * At inference, when predicting similarities for the STS benchmark dataset, only the sentence embeddings u and v are used in combination with cosine-similarity
-* When trained with the regression objective function, we observe that the pooling strategy has a large impact.
-There, the
+* When trained with the regression objective function, we observe that the pooling strategy has a large impact
   * MAX strategy perform significantly worse than MEAN or CLS-token strategy
   * in contrast to Conneau+ (2017), who found it beneficial for the BiLSTM-layer of InferSent to use MAX instead of MEAN pooling